Symmetric Equilibria in Stochastic Timing Games: The timing game

-\item \(\min(L,F)\) is upper-semi-continuous from the left in expectation, in fact on \([0,\infty]\) if we put \(L_\infty=F_\infty=M_\infty\). \end{enumerate} \end{assumption}
+\item $\min(L,F)$ is upper-semi-continuous from the left in expectation, in fact on $[0,\infty]$ if we put $L_\infty:=F_\infty:=M_\infty$. \end{enumerate} \end{assumption}

-\begin{remark} \begin{enumerate} \item The payoff processes \(L\), \(F\) and \(M\) do not have to be random; deterministic ones are just a special case.
+\begin{remark} \begin{enumerate} \item The payoff processes $L$, $F$ and $M$ do not have to be random; deterministic ones are just a special case.
 Even then the probability space and filtration might be nontrivial and represent possible public randomization devices.
-The current payoffs at any time \(t\) just should be known by the public information \(\F_t\).
+The current payoffs at any time $t$ just should be known by the public information $\F_t$.
+The state-dependent dates identifiable by the dynamic information $(\F_t)$ are the \emph{stopping times} $\tau\colon\Omega\to[0,\infty]$, i.e., those satisfying $\{\tau\leq t\}\in\F_t$ for every $t\in\R_+$.
+They are crucial for strategies and outcomes.
+Let $\T$ denote the set of all stopping times.

+\item It depends on the model whether there is a natural payoff if both players ``never stop'', which may be some limit of $M$ or of $L$.
+In the latter case, we simply set $M_\infty\equiv L_\infty$ and work with $M_\infty$ for a unified payoff notation.
+For convenience, we also formally define

-\item Two important general technical issues are measurability, in particular concerning strategies that we address below, and integrability.
+\item Two important general technical issues are measurability, in particular concerning strategies, and integrability.
 We need to ensure that expectations are always well defined and that pointwise converging random variables converge in expectation, too.
-Class (D) is the possibly weakest integrability condition we can work with.\footnote{ A measurable process \(X\) is of class {\rm (D)} if the family \(\{X_\tau\colon\tau<\infty\text{ a.s.\ a stopping time}\}\) is uniformly integrable.
-Then the family is bounded in expectation and pointwise convergence of \(X\) at a stopping time implies convergence in \(L^1(P)\) as well.
-This is a mild regularity condition implied, e.g., by either \(E[\sup_t\abs{X_t}]<\infty\) or \(\sup_\tau E[\abs{X_\tau}^p]<\infty\) for some \(p>1\).
-We may equivalently define any \(X_\infty\in L^1(P)\) and consider \emph{all} stopping times (possibly taking the value \(\infty\)) in the previous set; cf.\ Lemma \ref{lem:classD}. } Boundedness would be much too strong for many applications (e.g., involving Brownian motion).
+Class {\rm (D)} is the possibly weakest integrability condition we can work with.\footnote{ A measurable process $(X_t)_{t\geq 0}$ is of class {\rm (D)} if the family $\{X_\tau\mid\tau\in\T,\tau<\infty\text{ a.s.}\}$ is uniformly integrable.
+Then the family is bounded in expectation and pointwise convergence of $X_t$ at a stopping time $\tau<\infty$ implies convergence in $L^1(P)$ as well.
+This is a mild regularity condition implied by, e.g., $E[\sup_t\abs{X_t}]<\infty$ or $\sup_\tau E[\abs{X_\tau}^p]<\infty$ for some $p>1$.
+We may equivalently define any $X_\infty\in L^1(P)$ and consider \emph{all} (also nonfinite) stopping times $\tau$ in the previous set; see, e.g., Lemma B.1 in \cite{RiedelSteg17}. } Boundedness would be much too strong for many applications (e.g., involving Brownian motion).

-\item It depends on the model whether there is a natural payoff if both players ``never stop'', which may be some limit of \(M\) or of \(L\).
-In the latter case we simply set \(M_\infty:=L_\infty\) and work with \(M_\infty\) for a unified payoff notation.
-For convenience, we also formally define